 Application to Decision

 Automated matching means no one is manually reviewing your file.
-The decision typically comes within minutes of submitting your information, often while you're still on the same screen.
+A decision typically comes within minutes of submitting your information - often while you're still on the same screen.

 Signing and Funding

-The real variable is money hitting your account.
-Direct deposit processing depends on two things: your bank's ACH schedule and the provider's transfer timing.
+The real variable is when money hits your account.
+Direct deposit timing depends on two things: your bank's ACH schedule and the lender's transfer window.
 In most cases, funds arrive by the next business day.
-That's the reliable baseline.
+That's the reliable baseline to plan around.

 Same-Day Funding: Possible, Not Guaranteed

-Same-day money is real, but it requires a few things to line up.
-You'll need to apply early in the day (preferably before 10 a.m.), work with a funding company that offers same-day disbursement, and have a bank that processes incoming transfers quickly.
-Apply at 4 p.m., and you're almost certainly looking at the next business day regardless.
-When you review your matched options, this is a specific question to ask before you sign.
+Same-day funding is real, but it requires a few things to line up.
+You'll need to apply early (preferably before 10 a.m.), work with a lender that offers same-day disbursement, and have a bank that processes incoming transfers quickly.
+Apply at 4 p.m. and you're almost certainly looking at the next business day regardless.
+When reviewing your matched options, ask about funding timeline before you sign.
 Plan around next-day funding, and treat anything faster as a bonus.

 Smart Borrowing: What to Check Before You Sign

-A loan proposal lands in front of you.
-Before you click "Accept," run through this short checklist.
-It's what our editorial team (which includes former credit counselors) would tell a friend.
+A loan offer lands in front of you.
+Before you click "Accept," run through this checklist.

 - APR, not just the interest rate.
-The Annual Percentage Rate rolls in origination fees, processing charges, and other costs.
+The Annual Percentage Rate includes origination fees, processing charges, and other costs.
 A low advertised rate can still hide a high APR.
-Look at the APR number; that's the real cost of borrowing.
+The APR is the real cost of borrowing - start there.

 - Repayment term and monthly payment.
-A longer term lowers the monthly hit but increases the total interest you'll pay.
-A shorter term saves money overall but puts more pressure on your budget each month.
+A longer term lowers your monthly payment but increases total interest paid.
+A shorter term saves money overall but puts more pressure on your monthly budget.
 Run both scenarios before you decide.

 - Prepayment penalties.
-Some creditors charge a fee if you pay the balance off early.
-If your financial situation could improve, scan for this clause.
-It eats into the benefit of early repayment.
+Some lenders charge a fee if you pay the balance off early.
+If your financial situation could improve, look for this clause before signing.
+It can significantly reduce the benefit of paying ahead.

 - Funding timeline.
 If you're facing a genuine emergency, funding that takes five business days is the wrong tool entirely.
-Confirm the expected deposit date before committing.
+Confirm the expected deposit date before you commit.

-The terms you see on our platform are based on the information you submit, not a range, not an estimate.
-The number you see is what that provider is prepared to give you, on those conditions, at that moment.
+The terms you see on our platform reflect the information you submitted - not a range, not an estimate.
+What you see is what that lender is prepared to offer you, on those conditions, at that moment.

 Apply Securely in Minutes